 Nature of the problem

 For commuters who own a car, congestion and lack of parking are often the only reasons to use public transport at all.
 Passengers resent having their time wasted as much as their money.
 Who wants to allow extra time for their journey because they cannot rely on public transport to stick to the schedules?
-Where passengers have alternatives they will take them, which then reduces passenger numbers to a core of those who have little choice, and reduced passenger numbers leads to increased fares.
+Where passengers have alternatives they will take them, reducing passenger numbers to those who have little choice, and so increasing fares.

 UK Government figures2 show bus operators’ profits average around 11%.
 But bus companies receive around 40% of their revenue from the taxpayer for a) concessionary travel (free bus passes), b) from national and local government to keep unprofitable but socially necessary services running, and c) The Bus Service Operators Grant (BSOG).
 Outside London, bus companies received a total taxpayer subsidy of around £1.7bn in 2014/2015.